The Grinch (film)

-The Grinch, also known as Dr. Seuss' The Grinch, is a 2018 American animated Christmas comedy film based on Dr. Seuss' 1957 book How the Grinch Stole Christmas!, being the third screen adaptation following the 1966 television special and the 2000 live-action feature-length film.
-Directed by Scott Mosier and Yarrow Cheney and written by Michael LeSieur and Tommy Swerdlow, the film stars Benedict Cumberbatch as the title character, with Rashida Jones, Kenan Thompson, and Angela Lansbury in supporting roles, and Pharrell Williams as the narrator.
+Dr. Seuss' The Grinch (or simply The Grinch) is a 2018 American animated Christmas comedy film based on How the Grinch Stole Christmas! by Dr. Seuss.
+Produced by Universal Pictures and Illumination, it was directed by Scott Mosier and Yarrow Cheney and written by Michael LeSieur and Tommy Swerdlow.
+Narrated by Pharrell Williams, the film stars Benedict Cumberbatch as the Grinch, with Rashida Jones, Kenan Thompson, and Angela Lansbury in supporting roles.
 The plot follows the Grinch, who plans to stop Whoville's Christmas celebration by stealing all the town's decorations and gifts, with his pet dog Max.